ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ### Transport Parameters Object

-All transport parameters used in the pre-establishment phase are collected in a *TransportParameters* object.
+All transport parameters used in the pre-establishment phase are collected in a TransportParameters object that is passed to the Preconnection object.
 For the sake of convenience, we suggests implementing TransportParameters class as sub-class of an existing Dictionary or Set class to allow in-place notion of Transport Parameters.

 ~~~
 transportParameters := NewTransportParameters()